Annabel's: Later years

 In 2004 India Jane became pregnant and Robin paid former London police officers who claimed to be private detectives more than £400,000 from the accounts of Annabel's in exchange for false information about her then partner, and the father of her child, Robert Macdonald.
 The investigation was to establish whether Macdonald had a financial motive behind his relationship with India Jane.
 Mark Birley fell out with Robin following the revelation.
 Mark Birley sacked Robin from the management of his clubs after the fall out from the affair.
 Robin subsequently said that he felt he was "acting in the best interest of my sister ...
 My father was too ill at the time to have any additional worries".
 Macdonald later received an official apology from Robin and had all his legal bills paid with an additional cash settlement.
 Robin apologised to his sister and admitted that he had been mistaken in pursuing the investigation.
-India Jane Birley soley managed the club in 2006 after her estrangement from her brother and left the management of her father's clubs after their 2007 sale.
+India Jane Birley solely managed the club in 2006 after her estrangement from her brother, and left the management of her father's clubs after their 2007 sale.